Careers360 Logo

 Frequently Asked Questions (FAQs)

-This chapter discusses biological classification, such as Aristotle's early classification, Linnaeus' two-kingdom system, Whittaker's five-kingdom system, and Monera, Protista, Fungi, Plantae, and Animalia differences.
+The NCERT Solutions for Class 11 Biology Chapter 2 Biological Classification discusses different classifications, such as Aristotle's early classification, Linnaeus' two-kingdom system, Whittaker's five-kingdom system, and Monera, Protista, Fungi, Plantae, and Animalia.
 It also describes viruses, viroids, prions, and lichens.

 R.H.
 Whittaker classified organisms into five kingdoms: